BawdyAnarchist/quBSD/README.md

 Control jail is used with ssh for file transfers between VMs.

 ### Install to host
-NOTE: NOT READY YET, NOT ADDED TO PORTS `pkg install qubsd`
+NOTE: NOT READY YET, NOT ADDED TO PORTS